connexcs/docs/docs/apps/architecture/scriptforge-guides/api.md

 This capability allows our customers or external users to connect to our system for example, databases, libraries etc. even if they don't have an account with us.

-It's mainly used to receive the `http request`, process the request and respond
+It's mainly used to receive the `http request`, process the request and respond.

 !!!
 Example
     ConnexCS wants to share payment status to an external person who doesn't have an account with ConnexCS.